mynameisrufus/templates_for/README.md

     app/views/widgets/show.html.erb

-In the nav partial we might have:
+In the details template we might have:

 ```html
 <div class="details">